-M&Ms is an amazing example of expressive brand personality.
+M&Ms is an excellent example of expressive brand personality.
 You can always see it in the brand’s commercials, ads, and campaigns.
 The company created fun, comedic, and clever characters to show its brand personality.
-M&Ms uses personification and presents the main characters: Green, Yellow, Red, Blue, and Brown — multi-colored button-shaped chocolates that have different adventures in various brand’s commercials.
+M&Ms uses personification and presents the main characters: Green, Yellow, Red, Blue, and Brown — multi-colored button-shaped chocolates that have different adventures in the brand’s various commercials.
 That’s why we can refer M&Ms to the “excitement” framework.

 The motor company has a rugged brand identity because of its gritty language and rough tone of voice.
 The brand addresses its audience, people with rebellious spirit without any corporate overtones or pleasantries.
 Harley Davidson attracts people who want to feel free and independent by riding a luxurious motorcycle that features cruising agility perfect for long rides.

-This recognizable brand also has its personality with the help of which Starbucks remains very popular worldwide albeit it has many competitors that offer products with the same quality.
+This recognizable brand also has its personality with the help of which Starbucks remains very popular worldwide despite having many competitors that offer products with the same quality.
 For customers, the brand is associated with a modern coffee shop with a friendly atmosphere where they can relax or even work and drink a cup of good coffee.

 The company’s team created a great brand strategy that is outgoing and personable.
-The brand’s attention to details like the names of customers on Starbucks’ cups of coffee until now creates buzz around this company.
+The brand’s attention to details like customers’ names on Starbucks’ cups of coffee still creates buzz around this company.

-It’s pretty difficult to create a strong brand personality for a fast-food chain in a highly competitive environment with very similar offers.
-Yet this brand managed to do it very professionally.
-McDonald’s is a company that now stands out because it’s convenient, clean, and family-friendly fast food.
+It’s pretty challenging to create a strong brand personality for a fast-food chain in a highly competitive environment with very similar offers.
+However, this brand managed to do it very professionally.
+McDonald’s is a company that now stands out since it’s convenient, clean, and family-friendly fast food.
 This is because of the happy meal on their menu and the playground for children.
 Besides, it’s often described as cheerful, up-to-date, and friendly.

 Perhaps each person has heard about Victoria’s Secret fashion shows at least once.
-The largest lingerie retailer in the US has a powerful, sexy, bold, and empowering personality popular among young audiences.
+The largest lingerie retailer in the US has a mighty, sexy, bold, and empowering personality popular among young audiences.

-Disney has been creating happiness through amazing experiences.
+Disney has been creating happiness through unforgettable experiences.
 The brand focuses on customers and their feedback.
-Disney is a family-orientated company that succeeded to win the hearts of people all over the world with the help of its movies.
+Disney is a family-oriented company that succeeded in winning people’s hearts worldwide with the help of its movies.
 This is since it’s friendly, fun, and suits people of all ages.

-Amazon, a company known worldwide for e-commerce and cloud computing, is considered one of the brands customers trust the most.
+Amazon, a company known worldwide for e-commerce and cloud computing, is considered to be one of the brands that customers trust the most.
 This is due to the sincerity Amazon tries to communicate to its clients.
 The company proves its sincerest intentions by providing exceptional product accessibility, industry-changing shipping, and return policies.
-Since the brand is customer-orientated, it tells clients what to expect when using Amazon.
+Since the brand is customer-oriented, it tells clients what to expect when using Amazon.

-- The article “15 Brand Personality Examples to Inspire You” defines the term and provides readers with 15 examples.
+- 15 Brand Personality Examples to Inspire You defines the term and provides readers with 15 examples.